cgeneske/CyberArkEPMLCDLifecycle/README.md

 2. We can assert a static and known domain name for all endpoints that are in scope of the running utility process (e.g. EPM Sets)

-In scenarios wherein all possible Windows endpoints across all possible EPM Sets, will always be members of a single known domain name, we can easily achieve the desired result with a single utility process by disabling Dynamic resolution (`$ValidateDomainNamesDNS`) and defining our domain name to the script accordingly.
+In scenarios wherein all possible Windows endpoints across all possible EPM Sets, will always be members of a single known domain name, we can easily achieve the desired result with a single utility process by disabling Dynamic resolution (`$ValidateDomainNamesDNS = $false`) and defining our domain name to the script accordingly.
 However, wherein EPM agents may be deployed across endpoints that hold membership in a diverse spread of varied domains, and wherein domain name resolution via DNS is also not possible or otherwise deemed unreliable, another approach is required.

 This utility supports multiple processes to be defined and executed in parallel, working through the use of strategic EPM Set design and PAM Platform alignment, to support accurate domain name mapping in multi-domain environments.